O Lucky Man!

-O Lucky Man! is a 1973 British comedy-drama fantasy film directed by Lindsay Anderson, and starring Malcolm McDowell as Mick Travis, whom McDowell had first played as a disaffected public schoolboy in his first film performance in Anderson's film if....
+O Lucky Man! is a 1973 British comedy-drama fantasy film directed by Lindsay Anderson and starring Malcolm McDowell as Mick Travis, whom McDowell had first played as a disaffected public schoolboy in his first film performance in Anderson's if....
 (1968).
-The film was entered into the 1973 Cannes Film Festival.
+O Lucky Man! is the second film in the Mick Travis Trilogy, all starring McDowell, concluding with Britannia Hospital (1982).

 Plot

-The film opens with a short fragment outside the plot.
-Grainy, black-and-white, and silent, a title "Once Upon a Time" leads to peasant labourers in an unnamed country picking coffee beans while armed foremen push rudely between them.
-One worker (McDowell with black hair and moustache) pockets a few beans ("Coffee for the Breakfast Table") but is seen by a foreman.
-He is next seen before a fat Caucasian magistrate who slobbers as he removes his cigar only to say "Guilty."
-The foreman draws his machete and lays it across the unfortunate labourer's wrists, bound to a wooden block, revealing that he is to lose his hands for the theft of a few beans.
-The machete rises, falls, and we see McDowell draw back in a silent scream.
-The scene blacks out, the word NOW appears onscreen and expands quickly to fill it.
+The film is prefaced by a short story that begins "Once Upon a Time", a silent, black-and-white film that depicts an unnamed country filled with peasant laborers.
+They pick coffee beans while armed foremen push rudely between them.
+One worker (McDowell with black hair and a mustache) pockets a few beans for himself ("Coffee for the Breakfast Table"), but he is discovered by a foreman.
+He is next seen before a fat magistrate who slobbers as he removes his cigar only to say "Guilty."
+The foreman draws his machete and lays it across the unfortunate laborer's wrists, bound to a wooden block, revealing that he is to lose his hands for the theft of a few beans.
+The machete rises and falls, and the laborer draws back in a silent scream.
+The scene blacks out and the title "NOW" appears onscreen and quickly expands to fill it.

-During his journey, Travis learns the lesson, reinforced by numerous songs in the soundtrack by Alan Price, that he must abandon his principles in order to succeed, but unlike the other characters he meets he must retain a detached idealism that will allow him to distance himself from the evils of the world.
-Initially Travis is motivated by money and material wealth.
-He progresses from coffee salesman (working for Imperial Coffee in the North East of England and Scotland) to a victim of torture in a government installation and a medical research subject, under the supervision of Dr. Millar.
+During his life journey, Michael Arnold "Mick" Travis slowly learns the lesson (reinforced by numerous songs in the soundtrack by Alan Price), that he must abandon his principles in order to succeed in life.
+Nevertheless, unlike the other characters he meets, he retains a detached idealism that allows him to distance himself from the evils of the world.
+Initially, Travis is motivated only by money and material wealth.
+He progresses from a coffee salesman (working for Imperial Coffee in North East England, where a tailor gifts him a golden suit, and later Scotland) to a victim of torture in a government installation and a medical research subject, under the supervision of Dr. Millar.

-In parallel with Travis's experiences, the film shows 1960s Britain retreating from its imperial past, but managing to retain some influence in the world by means of corrupt dealings with foreign dictators.
-After finding out his girlfriend is the daughter of Sir James Burgess, an evil industrialist, he is appointed Burgess' personal assistant.
-With Dr. Munda, the dictator of Zingara, a brutal police state which nevertheless manages to be a playground for wealthy people from the developed world, Burgess sells the regime a chemical called PL45 'Honey' for spraying on rebel areas (the effects resemble those of napalm).
-Burgess connives at having Travis found guilty of fraud, and he is imprisoned for five years.
+In parallel with Travis's experiences, the narration shows 1960s Britain slowly retreating from its imperial past but retaining some influence by means of corrupt dealings with the foreign dictators of countries that had recently fought for their independence.
+After finding out his girlfriend Patricia is the daughter of Sir James Burgess, an evil industrialist, Travis is appointed Burgess' personal assistant.
+Burgess is allied with Dr. Munda, the dictator of Zingara (a fictional African country), who has created a brutal police state and playground for wealthy people from the developed world.
+Burgess sells the regime a chemical called "PL45 'Honey'", which the dictator sprays on rebel areas; its effects resemble those of napalm.
+When public outcry goes international, Burgess conspires to convict Travis of fraud.
+Travis is imprisoned for five years.